-The Vascular Biology unit works closely with the Department of Plastic and Maxillofacial Surgery at The Royal Children’s Hospital.
+The Facial Sciences unit works closely with the Department of Plastic and Maxillofacial Surgery at The Royal Children’s Hospital.
 The focus of the vascular biology laboratory is on vascular anomalies - localised collections of abnormally formed blood and/or lymphatic vessels which can affect any part of the body.

 The group’s current research aims to identify genetic causes of vascular anomalies, determine the functional effects of those genes in healthy and diseased vessels and identify potential targets for new therapies.